Joanneyoung01/Joanneyoung01/README.md

 **Background**

 After 6+ years in the tech industry, this provided key commercial experience and developed vast transferable skills such as communication, teamwork, and organisation.
-Such examples are in addition to the technical programming skills gained at my former company, Makers Academy and General Assembly.
+Such examples are in addition to the technical programming skills gained at Makers Academy and General Assembly.
 I am familiar with working in tech teams from both a Software Engineering and Agile delivery stance, this I feel gives me a unique ability to add value to a business.

 **Objective**

-I'm looking to work for an organisation where I can make a meaningful contribution, learn a lot and make a difference to the business success.
+I'm looking to work for an organisation where I can make a meaningful contribution, learn a lot and have a positive impact on team success.
 I am a fast learner, and I am willing and enthusiastic to learn new technology stacks and skills.

 **Key Technologies**